elechaudel/figma-tokens-with-style-dictionary/README.md

 This command will generate a ```build``` directory with the output results configured in your Style Dictionary config file: ```sd.config.json```.

 For example, the default configuration integrated to this project will generate a ```_variables.sass``` file.

+For more information, see [Style Dictionary configuration options](https://amzn.github.io/style-dictionary/#/config).